-An incision should be made through the integuments, from the sternum to the os pubis; and this should be crossed to another passing immediately below the umbilicus: dissect off the flaps; this will lay bare.
+An incision should be made through the integuments, from the sternum to the os pubis; and this should be crossed by another passing immediately below the umbilicus: dissect off the flaps; this will lay bare,

-Origin: By eight triangular fleshy slips from the lower edges and external surfaces of the eight inferior ribs, at a little distance from their cartilages; the five superior slips meet on the ribs an equal number of the digitations of the serratus major anticus, and the three inferior are connected with the attachments which the latissimus dorsi has to the ribs.
+1. THE OBLIQUUS DESCENDENS EXTERNUS.- Origin: By eight triangular fleshy slips, from the lower edges and external surfaces of the eight inferior ribs, at a little distance from their cartilages; the five superior slips meet on the ribs an equal number of the digitations of the serratus major anticus, and the three inferior are connected with the attachments which the latissimus dorsi has to the ribs.
 Often there are only seven portions.
-To gain a complete view of this muscle, the neighbouring portions of the pectoralis major, serratus anticus, and latisemus dorsi should be dissected with it.
+To gain a complete view of this muscle, the neighbouring portions of the pectoralis major, serratus anticus, and latissimus dorsi should be dissected with it.